Leaf-Agriculture/docs/docs/pagination.md

 # Date format

 All the dates follow ISO 8601 format.
-Specifically, all the dates should be in "yyyy-MM-dd'T'HH:mm:ss.SSSSSS'Z'".
+Specifically, all the dates should be in the format "yyyy-MM-dd'T'HH:mm:ss.SSSSSS'Z'".